Harry S. Truman High School (Bronx): Awards and achievements

 Students pose with Sade Baderinwa at WABC-TV to receive their first prize scholarship check.

 In February 2011, Truman Media Academy students, while working on an internship at the Bronxnet Television network, received a daytime Emmy nomination for their work on a show called "Open 2.0" in the Teen: Program/Special category.

 In June 2011, Truman Media Academy students Ernesto Gonzalez and Ian Denton won first place in the "Get Reel With Your Dreams" scholarship competition, hosted by Sade Baderinwa of WABC-TV and The Walt Disney Company for creating a 30-second public service announcement about child abuse.

 In October 2011, Principal Nasser was selected to receive a NY Post Liberty Medal, for her work in creating a "small school feel, with higher graduation rates," at Truman.

+In June 2015, Truman Media Academy student Oscar Anzora won first place in the 7th Annual "Get Reel With Your Dreams" scholarship competition, hosted by Sade Baderinwa of WABC-TV and The Walt Disney Company for creating a 30-second public service announcement about "Racism has always been a problem".

 School facilities

 Aerial photo of the rear of Harry S. Truman High School.
 The three-section gymnasium appears at foreground.

 The Truman complex is located on the east side of Baychester Avenue and the New England Thruway in western Co-op City, between sections 1 and 3 of the development.
 Truman High School sits at the center of the complex, circumscribed by the other four schools and the Truman gymnasium.
 The high school is seven stories high with a basement, designed for 4,000 students.
 The school's gymnasium building is located immediately east of the high school, featuring several dance studios, a wrestling gym, weight room, aerobics facility and a large gymnasium which can be separated into three smaller gyms.
 Outside at the east end of the complex, the school hosts a multi-purpose grass field for football and baseball surrounded by a six-lane track and field competition area, along with five tennis courts and handball courts.

 The school's auditorium spans nearly three stories of the building vertically, and has two tiers of audience seating.
 The auditorium is shared with the connecting middle and elementary schools.
 Students can access it using tunnels that connect the five separate buildings.

 When it was built, the school housed two indoor swimming pools.
 An Olympic-sized competition pool, which had been closed since 1995 due to eroded pipes was reopened in January 2012.
 An adjacent shallow training pool, also in disrepair, was not fixed due to a lack of sufficient funds.
 It is now hidden from view behind a wall built during the renovation.